Explore Mt. Rainier National Park

 - Crystal Lakes Trail and Shriner Peak Trail: The trailhead for Crystal Lakes is just about 5 miles from here, while the trailhead for Shriner Peak is on the other side of Cayuse Pass.
 What they have in common?
-Lots of switchbacks, snow and gorgeous views of Mt.
-Rainier Crystal Lakes is already snow-free to the lower lake.
-Shriner Peak is about 4 miles each way, and the first 3 miles are already snow-free.
+Lots of switchbacks, snow towards the top and gorgeous views of Mt.
+Rainier li>

 - Chinook Pass/Tipsoo Lake: This is our favorite area to snowshoe in the spring, and the area past the pedestrian overpass is fun for spring sledding.
 (Note that sledding is not allowed around Tipsoo Lake since it’s part of the National Park.).

 Other Early Road Openings!
 The Sunrise road to the White River Campground (half way up) is scheduled to open May 1—giving you access to the Glacier Basin, Summerland, Owyhigh Lakes & Emmons Moraine Trails.

 The road to the very top of Sunrise is scheduled to open June 1, opening up the great views and hiking at the top.
 See our Summer Mt.
 Rainier page for descriptions of the various hikes from Sunrise.